lcx366/SphericalPolygon/README.md

     [ 1.32669154  1.17471081  0.36384484 -0.05095381  0.05246122  0.08126929]

-Calculate the moment of inertia tensor of the spherical polygon with an area density of 81Gt/km2 over a sphere with a radius of 6378.137km.
+Calculate the physical moment of inertia tensor of the spherical polygon with an area density of 81Gt/km2 over a sphere with a radius of 6378.137km.

 ```python